Myth: Mythography

 Other prominent mythographies include the thirteenth-century Prose Edda attributed to the Icelander Snorri Sturluson, which is the main surviving survey of Norse Mythology from the Middle Ages.

 Jeffrey G. Snodgrass (professor of anthropology at the Colorado State University) has termed India's Bhats as mythographers.

 Myth criticism

 Myth criticism is a system of anthropological interpretation of culture created by French philosopher Gilbert Durand.
 Scholars have used myth criticism to explain the mythical roots of contemporary fiction, which means that modern myth criticism needs to be interdisciplinary.
 Traditional myth critics like Georges Dumézil, Hans Blumenberg, Kurt Hübner, and Pierre Brunel have created paradigmatic systems and clarified the meanings of myths within their original sources, evolution, and con texts.

-"This approach proves effective when examining myths in pre-modern literature, identifying literary sources, tracing linguistic evolution, exploring intertextual relationships, and understanding social, psychological, and anthropological dimensions".
+"This traditional approach to myth criticism proves effective when examining myths in pre-modern literature, identifying literary sources, tracing linguistic evolution, exploring intertextual relationships, and understanding social, psychological, and anthropological dimensions".

-Cultural myth criticism

-Cultural myth criticism is a new creation in the myth criticism studies, proposed by José Manuel Losada in his book Mitocrítica cultural.
-Una definición del mito (2022), in which he offers his own methodological, hermeneutic and epistemological approach to myth.
-While assuming mythopoetical perspectives, cultural myth criticism takes a step further, incorporating the study of the transcendent dimension (its function, its disappearance) to evaluate the role of myth as a mirror of contemporary culture.
-The approach keeps in mind contemporary factors which affect the interpretation of mythology, such as globalisation (particularly its effect of uniformity over diversity of different cultures and, which therefore causes difficulty in conserving myths) and consumerism.
-Without abandoning the analysis of the symbolic, it invades all cultural manifestations and delves into the difficulties in understanding myth today.
-Cultural myth criticism studies mythical manifestations in fields as wide as literature, film and television, theater, sculpture, painting, video games, music, dancing, the Internet and other artistic fields.

-"Myth criticism, a discipline that studies myths (mythology contains them, like a pantheon its statues), is by nature interdisciplinary: it combines the contributions of literary theory, the history of literature, the fine arts and the new ways of dissemination in the age of communication.
-Likewise, it undertakes its object of study from its interrelation with other human and social sciences, in particular sociology, anthropology and economics.
-The need for an approach, for a methodology that allows us to understand the complexity of the myth and its manifestations in contemporary times, is justified."

-Losada also explains the five main pillars on which the cultural myth criticism should base itself on: